BingLiu-Lab/SZ-classification/README.md

 ## Introduction

-This repository contains code and data for multisite Schizophrenia (SZ) Classification by integrating structural magnetic resonance imaging data (sMRI) and polygenic risk score (PGRS).
-Details of the method are described in the article: [Multisite Schizophrenia Classification by integrating structural magnetic resonance imaging data and polygenic risk score.]()
+This repository contains all the code for multisite Schizophrenia (SZ) Classification by integrating structural magnetic resonance imaging data (sMRI) with polygenic risk score (PGRS).
+Details of the method are described in the article: [Multisite Schizophrenia Classification by Integrating Structural Magnetic Resonance Imaging Data with Polygenic Risk Score.]()

 ## Data

-246 dimensional average gray matter volume (GMV) features based sMRI data and 145 dimensional PGRS features were used in this study.
-The features are stored in `data/all_data.csv`.
-The first column is the subjects ID, where ‘NC’ are normal controls and ‘SZ’ are SZ patients.
-Columns 2-247 are GMV features and columns 248-392 are PGRS features.
-Site information for each subject is stored in `data/Sites.csv`.
+To protect participant privacy, which the genetic data used in our study may involve, the data is currently not available for public download.
+For specific research needs, the corresponding author can be contacted to discuss data sharing (bing.liu@bnu.edu.cn).

 ## Usage